The Makings of a Hospitable Hotel Website

 Here are some gigantic distractions to avoid:

-• Any sort of introductory, welcoming, foyer-type page—visitors want immediate access to your site—and a room
+• Any introductory, welcoming, foyer-type page—visitors want immediate access to your site—and a room

 • Auto-play content, such as video and audio—auto-play is annoying to visitors who are interested in viewing information; auto-play also makes for slower load times

-• Ads and pop-ups—too many ads, or a pop-up solicitation in the middle of the screen, distract from primary intent of your site: to convert visitors into guests by showing your hotel’s value
+• Ads and pop-ups—too many ads or a pop-up solicitation in the middle of the screen distract from the primary intent of your site: to convert visitors into guests by showing your hotel’s value

-The more streamlined your website’s design is, the more quickly you’ll funnel visitors to booking.
+The more streamlined your website’s design is, the quicker you funnel visitors to booking.

 Provide translation